 arrange for services, including: business planning, development and management;

-medical review; legal services; risk management; auditing functions, including
+medical review; legal services; quality resources; auditing functions,

-fraud and abuse detection and compliance programs.
-These uses and disclosures
+including fraud and abuse detection and compliance programs.
+These uses

-are necessary to run MCMC and ensure that our patients receive quality
+and disclosures are necessary to run MCMC and ensure that our patients

-care.
-For example, we use and disclose your health information to assess
+receive quality care.
+For example, we use and disclose your health information

-quality and improve services.
-We may also use and disclose medical information
+to assess quality and improve services.
+We may also use and disclose medical

-to review the qualifications and performance of our health care providers
+information to review the qualifications and performance of our health

 Fundraising Activities – As part of MCMC’s healthcare operations, we may use and disclose